Bees and Pollinators

-The City of Toronto has a draft Pollinator Protection Strategy including links to further resources.
+The City of Toronto has a draft Pollinator Protection Strategy with links to further resources and a new grant stream for pollinator gardens.

 The Ontario Bee Act regulates beekeeping in Ontario, look at the point number 19 to see where you can set up your hives.